What is the keto flu? | What causes the keto flu? | How can you avoid the keto flu?

 How can you avoid the keto flu?

-For you, everything is different now.
-You only eat fresh carbohydrates from whole plants.
+On a keto diet only eat fresh carbohydrates from whole plants.
 There is almost no salt in them.
 In addition, you make less insulin and therefore lose salts and electrolytes faster.
 So it's a good idea to adjust your minerals to ketogenic diet.

 Experts of ketogenic eating recommend the following daily doses of electrolytes: